uditalias/injex/website/docs/basic-example.md

 Ok, we came so far, let's start the engine and watch the magic.

-Open your terminal and run the build command in order to transpile our TypeScript.
+Open your terminal and run the build command to transpile our TypeScript.

-Make sure you're inside our project root folder and run the following commands.
+Please make sure you're inside the project root folder and run the following commands.

 ```bash
 npm run build && npm start
 ```

-You should see the output:
+You should see the following output:

 ```bash
 GMAIL: Sending message to udi.talias@gmail.com...